PowerDNS/pdns/docs/dnssec/modes-of-operation.rst

 and dnssec-signzone.

 Even in this mode, PowerDNS will synthesize NSEC/NSEC3 records itself because of its architecture.
-RRSIGs of these NSEC/NSEC3 will still need to be imported.
+RRSIGs of these records will still need to be imported.
 See the :ref:`Presigned migration guide <dnssec-migration-presigned>`.

 Front-signing